MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 }
 ```

-In the event that some **Error** occurred, this code would display it in the log.
+In the event that some error occurred, this code would display it in the log.